 And in regard to weight, be aware that you might gain pounds on high-carb days even with the increased physical activity due to increased carbohydrates stored in your muscles.
 “Again, though, carb cycling isn’t meant for losing weight,” notes Patton.
 “It’s about fueling your body.”

 The same rule of thumb about eating good carbs and avoiding bad ones pertains to carb cycling, too, says Patton.
 Focus on eating complex, nutritious carbs that help sustain energy and stabilize blood sugar levels.

 Good carbohydrates are high in fiber content and slow to digest.
 They’re also usually unprocessed, meaning they still include natural ingredients.

 Foods that contain good carbs include:

 - Sweet and white potatoes with the skin.

 - Legumes such as beans, lentils and split peas.

 Bad carbs are typically found in highly processed food that’s also low in fiber.
 Items that fall in the “bad carb” category usually include white flour and/or sugar.
 (Examples of foods to avoid include white bread, sugary cereal, cakes and cookies.)

 Many fitness-tracking devices allow you to track your daily food intake and count calories.

-She doesn’t see anything dangerous about carb cycling in the short-term.
-However, it’s important to follow an overall nutritious diet so blood pressure, sugar, and cholesterol levels remain in the healthy ranges, she says.
+“There’s nothing dangerous about carb cycling in the short-term,” says Patton.
+“But it’s important to also follow an overall nutritious diet so your blood pressure, sugar and cholesterol levels remain in a healthy range.”